aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

           WriteCapacityUnits: 1
 ```

 As before, you need to figure out the few missing variables.
-For your reference, you can look <a target="_blank" href="https://serverless.com/framework/docs/providers/aws/guide/resources/#aws-cloudformation-resource-reference">here</a> to get the value for <b>RESOURCE_TYPE</b>.
-Secondly, look into tallyUnicorn.js to retrieve the <b>TABLE_NAME</b> and <b>ATTRIBUTE_NAME</b>.
+For your reference, you can look <a target="_blank" href="https://serverless.com/framework/docs/providers/aws/guide/resources/#aws-cloudformation-resource-reference">here</a> to decide on the appropriate value for <b>RESOURCE_TYPE</b>.

-Once finished, you should have something that looks like below:
+Secondly, look into tallyUnicorn.js to decide on the values for <b>TABLE_NAME</b> and <b>ATTRIBUTE_NAME</b>.
+Once you have filled in the blanks, you should have something that looks like below:

 <details>
 <summary><strong>See answer (expand for details)</strong></summary>